-- 5. The examiner may admit evidence, but limit its scope or probative value. - C. Exhibits - 1.
-Unless the examiner orders otherwise, anyone intending to offer a document as evidence at a hearing shall bring one copy to retain, one for each named party, one for the examiner to mark up, and one copy as the official exhibit.
-Previous submission of a document does not eliminate the requirement to bring a copy to hearing to be stamped and entered into the official record. - 2.
+- 1. Unless the examiner orders otherwise, anyone intending to offer a document as evidence at a hearing shall bring one copy to retain, one for each named party, one for the examiner to mark up, and one copy as the official exhibit. - 2.
 Copies of documents submitted as exhibits must be legible. - 3.
 A rare or one-of-a-kind exhibit held by an agency which cannot be conveniently reproduced (such as the official zoning map) may be entered in the record by reference.
 Duplicate, reduced copies should be provided as an exhibit when possible to do so without excessive cost. - 4.
 The examiner may exclude even relevant physical evidence imposing an unreasonable custodial burden.
 The examiner may also require substitute photographs, reduced-sized copies, or written or oral descriptions. - 5.
 While oversized displays may be used for demonstrative purposes, any exhibits must be sized (or folded) to fit within an 8.5 by 14.5-inch filing cabinet.
 (This is commonly achieved by attaching the item(s) to a plain paper backing prior to mounting on poster board with binder clips, allowing easy removal and folding.) - 6.
 Any PowerPoint or similar presentation must be accompanied by printed paper copies of each panel/image: one for each for each named party, one for the examiner, and one for the record.
 An exact copy of any photograph or transparency, CD, DVD, or recording used in any other type of audio/video presentation shall be submitted for the record.
 Without such copies, the presentation may be disallowed.
 Finally, do not assume needed A/V equipment is available at the hearing; the intended user must ascertain equipment availability at least three (3) business days before the hearing. - 7.
 Exhibits accepted into the record will not normally be returned to parties; the responsible County agency may act as the official case file custodian.
 The examiner may order an exhibit's return when there is no need for retention. - 8.
 The agency's case file is normally admitted as an exhibit in its entirety.
 Any party may object to the admission of specific documents within the case file on any of the grounds in XII.B.
-Parties are encouraged to offer specific case file documents as separate exhibits when of special importance. - D. Objections
+Parties are encouraged to offer specific case file documents as separate exhibits when of special importance.